ptitSeb/box86/docs/X86WINE.md

 Your entire Wine installation can reside within a single folder on your Linux computer.
 TwisterOS assumes that your Wine installation is located inside the `~/wine/` directory.
 The actual directory where you put your `wine` folder doesn't matter as long as you have symlinks within the `/usr/local/bin/` directory which point to the `wine` folder so that Linux can find Wine when you type `wine` into the terminal).

 You can change which version of Wine you are running simply by renaming your old `wine` and `.wine` folders to something else, then putting a new `wine` folder (containing your new version of Wine) in its place.
-Running `wine wineboot` again will make a fresh wineprefix with your new version of Wine.
+Running `wine wineboot` again will migrate a wineprefix from an older version of Wine to be usable by the newer version of Wine you just installed.
 You can check which version of Wine you're running with the `wine --version` command.